awsdocs/aws-marketplace-user-guide-for-buyers/doc_source/api-reference.md

       marketplaceimagebuild
 ```

  To start a build, execute the following code\.
+Note that you must first create the Amazon S3 bucket that you want to use, called *awsexamplebucket* in this example\.

 ```
 $ aws marketplaceimagebuild start-build \